by Linda Barth

 Brooke listens to the tapping on the pipes in the hallway.
 She frowns slightly, and I hope she isn’t mad at me.
 I really like her and we’d kind of gotten to be friends before I left.
 “It’s nearly seven, so I have to hurry.
 The baby needs changing and feeding.
 I can take her to the nursery, or we can wait until you’re up and dressed, and you can do it.”

 But none of them would ever forgive me for throwing myself at Vincent the way I did.
 I’m confused.
-Everybody I’ve talked with so far been so nice, just like they always were.
+Everybody I’ve talked with so far been really nice, just like they always were.
 Aren’t they mad at me for what happened in Vincent’s chamber?

 “I want to take her myself, but it looks like she needs to go right now, and I still have to get dressed.
 I don’t want to mess up her schedule.
 Mary said that’s really important.”

 Samantha’s eyes widen.
 “You have to come to breakfast!
-Geoffrey was on kitchen prep last night and he told me we’re not having oatmeal today.
+Geoffrey was on kitchen prep last night, and he told me we’re not having oatmeal today.
 William’s making pancakes!”

 I can’t walk into that big room full of people all on my own.
 Not yet.
 I have to think of something to say that won’t hurt her feelings.